bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 There are two methods of adding plugins to your site build.

-1. In your site source folder, make a `_plugins` directory.
+1. In your site's root folder (aka where your config file lives), make a `plugins` folder.
 Place your plugins here.
-Any file ending in *.rb inside this directory will be loaded before Bridgetown generates your site.
+Any file ending in *.rb inside this folder will be loaded before Bridgetown generates your site.

 2. Add gem-based plugins to the `bridgetown_plugins` Bundler group in your `Gemfile`.
 For
    example: